 WHAT’S THE AVERAGE WEATHER LIKE?

-clouds 5eb5cbd105438If you’re here reading our blog, it probably means you live in California.
+If you’re here reading our blog, it probably means you live in California.
 And if you live in California, well, it’s safe to assume that your house is already pretty well-primed for solar.
 You don’t need us to tell you that California is one of the sunniest states in the nation — that’s probably one of the reasons why you’re here in the first place!
-But ignoring that for a moment, there are other factors that can affect the viability of your home for solar.
+But ignoring that for a moment, there are other factors that can affect how good a candidate your home is for solar panels.

 You don’t have to worry about this in California, but snow isn’t ideal for solar, because the more of it that accumulates on the panels, the less sunlight they’re able to absorb.
 At a certain point, the panels won’t really be able to get anything at all.

 So we can say “snow” worries, but then there’s the matter of hailstorms.
 Sunlight and UV rays can penetrate clouds, so it’s not the storm cover that’s the problem, it’s the hail itself.
-If the hail is big enough and coming down hard, it could potentially damage solar panels, in the same way that it damages roofs and cars.
+If the hail is big and comes down hard enough, it could potentially damage solar panels, in the same way that it damages roofs and cars.
 Solar panels are extremely hardy and they’re engineered to withstand the elements, but you should know going in that hail damage isn’t an impossibility.
 We’ve seen many solar arrays outlast the roof they sit on all over the country, even in hard-hitting hail zones like Colorado, but Mother Nature can be unpredictable.

 Those are the two biggest climate-related issues.
 But again, if you’re in California, consider yourself lucky — you’re already in one of the best states possible for dependable solar coverage.